esdc-devcop/esdc-devcop.github.io/guides/working-with-git.md

 - Can manage a long term production equivalent branch separated from the day-to-day development
   - Why?
 Our production release are sometimes 6 months or more apart.
   - What Models don't meet this need?
-OneFlow, GitHub Flow, GitLab Flow
+GitHub Flow
 - Can manage a simi-long term staging branch separated from the day-to-day development and production code
   - Why?
 We have Testing and QA cycles that last about 2 months.
   - What Models don't meet this need?
+Microsoft Release Flow, GitHub Flow
+- Can handel emergency releases in a way that doesn't alter from the regular branching
+  - Why?
+ERs can be high stress situations, we don't want to change the "regular" method for moving code from branch to branch.
-Microsoft Release Flow, GitHub Flow, GitLab Flow
+  - What Models don't meet this need?
+Microsoft Release Flow, GitLab Flow

 #### Popular Flows